dustinpfister/blog_posts/_posts/canvas-get-image-data.md

 ### 1.1 - The imageData.data array

 The ImageData instances data property is an instance of a [Unit8ClampedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray) that is just a single dimensional or linear array.
-Because of this the image data fro each pixel is in the form of a repeating RGBA order where the first element is a byte value for the red channel of the first pixel, the second element is the green channel, then the blue channel and finally the alpha channel of the first pixel in the upper left corner.
+Because of this the image data from each pixel is in the form of a repeating RGBA order where the first element is a byte value for the red channel of the first pixel, the second element is the green channel, then the blue channel, and finally the alpha channel of the first pixel in the upper left corner.

 ## 2 - Put image data example